8of/2ch-Browser-iOS/README.md

 # 2ch-Browser-iOS
-Source code of the 2ch Browser iOS application
+Source code of the 2ch Browser iOS application.
+Works fine on iOS 7+.